metabase/metabase/docs/troubleshooting-guide/known-issues.md

 > Click **Sort** and select the thumbs up emoji (👍) to view the most highly requested features.

-5. If you find a feature request that matches what you want to do, leave a thumbs up or comment to help the team prioritize it.
+5. If you find a feature request that matches what you want to do, add a thumbs up emoji to help the team prioritize it.

+6. If a feature request doesn't exist, and your issue isn't [caused by a known bug](#how-to-find-a-known-bug), you can [submit a new feature request](./requesting-new-features.html).